-Introduction to triggers
+Introduction to triggers - recap

 Triggers describe a certain condition.
 They don't do anything on their own but you need them to route your calls.

-So that's what we do with triggers: We define conditions and based on whether or not they are true a call takes a certain route in your call flow.
+So that's what we do with triggers: we define conditions and based on whether or not they are true, a call takes a certain route in your call flow.
 Triggers are only useful if you combine them with modules or events.
 But you cannot build a call flow without them.

 Let's look at how triggers work and what you can do with them.

-- and in most cases an Expectation
+- (in most cases) an Expectation

-Expressions are probably a bit difficult to understand at first - but they are central.
+Expressions are probably a bit difficult to understand at first - but they are crucial.
 For almost any functionality you have an expression that will be filled with a value at some point within a call.

 - Business Hours [Office Hours - US/NYC]